Weekly Event Guidelines and Local Rules

 Members may compete in 20 weekly events during the lottery season for prizes (Pro Shop Credit). prizes are redeemed for Pro Shop merchandise or golf fees.
 See the Event Summary for details of how a member can earn prizes.

-Members may enter a weekly event either on Wednesday, Thursday, Friday, Saturday, or Sunday of the designated week (also includes Mondays of extended Memorial Day and Labor Day weekends).
-However, only one attempt per weekly event is permitted.
-Players must designate their round by signing up with the starter in advance.
+Members may enter a weekly event either on Wednesday, Thursday, Friday, Saturday, or Sunday of the designated week.
+However, only one round per weekly event is permitted.
 If multiple cards are submitted, the first round will be used.
 A member may play in multiple events simultaneously using the same round, provided a separate, properly filled-out scorecard is submitted for each event and the rules for each event are observed fully during the round (e.g. must putt everything out if either event is a stroke play event).

 - Have an established handicap at the club.
-Look up your current handicap before starting play.
+Look up your current course handicap for the tees being played before starting play.

 - Properly fill out and sign your event scorecard(s), and have them attested for accuracy and signed by another person in your foursome (may be a non-member).